 Works are restricted to the A828 carriageway boundary, and any TM will be designed in line with existing guidance.
-The proposed works are anticipated to last for a total of five days.
-TM will consist of single lane closures with TTLs and a day-time convoy system.
+The proposed works are anticipated to last for a total of five nights.
+TM will consist of road closure with regular traffic amnesties.
 Where required, alternative pedestrian/cyclist measures of passage will be included in the traffic management setup to minimise impact of the works on NMUs.